trinhquykhang/COS20031/README.md

 ## Team G05

-This is the code space for Team 05 COS20031 for storing the SQL query.
+This is the code space for Team 05 COS20031 for storing the SQL query (ADD, UPDATE, DELETE, PUT).